-01. Acceptable International School of Medicine.
-An international medical school located outside the United States or Canada that meets the standards for medical educational facilities set forth in Subsection 051.02 and is accredited by the ECFMG.
-(3-28-23)
+01. Ablative.
+The separation, eradication, removal, or destruction of human tissue.
+(3-28-23) 024.
+Acceptable International School of Medicine.
+An international medical school located outside the United States or Canada that meets the standards for medical educational facilities set forth in Subsection 100051.02 and is accredited by the ECFMG.
+(3-28-23) 242.
+DEFINITIONS RELATED TO INTERNS AND RESIDENTS.